ATV Response to Covid-19

 - Reception: the permanence of staff is not allowed (except for transit) in the presence suppliers, customers, etc.

-- Canteen: the use of the canteen service is allowed by operating personnel only.
+- Canteen: the use of the canteen service is allowed by ATV personnel only.

-- Along the corridors and on the stairs, it is necessary to always keep the distance of 1.5 meters, avoiding to cross paths with other personnel if it is not possible to keep such a distance.
+- Along the corridors and on the stairs, it is necessary to always keep the distance of 1 meter, avoiding to cross paths with other personnel if it is not possible to keep such a distance.

 - Elevators may be used only by one person at a time